chen3feng/blade-build/doc/en/build_rules/java.md

 ```

 - coverage attribute
   bool, Whether generate test coverage data for this library.
-It is useful to be False in some casees such as srcs are generated.
+It is useful to be False in some cases such as srcs are generated.

 ### Mutiple kinds of dependancy